Solo traveling in India (Tuesday, Oct 7, 2008: Delhi)

 So let’s hoist up my pants and suck it up!
 I’m back to Paharganj, staying at $12/night dirty-looking bedsheets #2, Raj’s Cozy Inn Hotel!

-As a first-time solo traveler, I’ll be having a both, grand and terrified time! 😉
+For first-time solo travel in India, I’ll be having a both, grand and terrified time! 😉

-Any tips for solo traveling tips in India ?
+Any tips for first-time solo traveling in India ?